UTC's Directed Self-Placement Program

 - Your approximate rank in your high school graduating class

-- If your ACT English sub-score is below 24 (SAT Verbal of 520 or below), English 1011 will give you the best chance for success.
-However, if your result on the DSP questionnaire was above 45, you may be able to do well in English 1010.
+- If your ACT English sub-score is below 21 (SAT Verbal of 520 or below), English 1011 will give you the best chance for success.

 Once you have decided which course is best for you, please make a note of your choice because you will be asked for it as you complete your Academic Interest Questionnaire (AIQ).

 If you already have credit for English 1006, English 1010, and/or English 1020 through dual enrollment or from another institution, click here.
 For our policy on credit for an Advanced Placement (AP) test, click here.